The Parson Street plogging team goes out once a month. All are welcome to join us, please ask to find out the next plogging date.

 We have an active, keen and determined Green Team composed of representatives from each class.
 These children put themselves forward because they are passionate about sustainability, our environment and reducing waste through recycling.
-A governor and the caretakers are also willing members.
+A governor, parent, teachers and the caretakers are also willing members.

 The Green Team at Parson Street loved celebrating our Eco-Schools Green Flag Award on-board The Matthew.
 The event was organised by Sustainable Learning, an organisation instrumental in helping schools attain the amazing award.

 Happily, we were chosen as a case study school for Bristol Council too - check out their Case Study!